abcdedf/system-design/kafka.md

 The diagram illustrates a Kafka cluster with a configuration of
 - Four brokers,
-- Two topics, with with three partitions each and
+- Two topics, each with three partitions and
-- each partition with a replication factor of three.
+- Each partition with a replication factor of three.

 And the Kafka cluster is serving three producers and three consumers.

 ##### `Kafka Cluster Components`:
 `Brokers`: